charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 ## Caveats and Conclusions

+The model has a bit of a bias in favor of [[Sheltered Thicket]].
+As discussed up top, it's got superhuman "instincts" about what's on top of the deck, which is an unfair advantage with cycling.

+The model also doesn't keep track of life total, so [[Cinder Glade]] gets no credit for the life it saves when we fetch it in place of [[Stomping Ground]].
+But even accounting for those biases, [[Cinder Glade]] comes out looking pretty bad.
+In 98% of hands, it might as well be [[Shivan Oasis]].
+Either we don't draw it, or it enters the battlefield tapped, or it enters untapped at a time when it doesn't matter.
+Maybe we’re playing it turn two off an [[Explore]], or it’s turn three and we only have a single ramp spell, or it’s turn four and we’ve already got all the mana we need.
+It’s only once per fifty hands that [[Cinder Glade]] lets us win faster by entering the battlefield untapped at a crucial time.

+If this seems impossibly low to you, well, I'm right there with you.
+So I proxied the deck and goldfished a few dozen games with it.
+There were plenty of times

+it seemed that way to me too.
+So I proxied up the deck and goldfished dozens of games with it.
+There were plenty of hands where [[Sheltered Thicket]] was awkward – a lone, tapped green source that prevented me from suspending [[Search for Tomorrow]] on turn one.
+But that happens with [[Cinder Glade]] too.
+There was not a single game where [[Cinder Glade]] would have shaved a turn off the clock relative to [[Sheltered Thicket]].

+On the other hand, I did find myself cycling [[Sheltered Thicket]] from time to time.
+The computer’s superhuman “instincts” make the effect hard to quantify, but it’s definitely worth something.
+Early on, it can help dig you out of a flood.
+In later turns, it finds you another threat or sideboard card that much faster.
+If you think it might save you bacon once out of 50 games, it’s probably worth a try.

-Once every fifty-ish games, [[Cinder Glade]] goldfishes better than [[Shivan Oasis]] because it enters the battlefield tapped at a crucial moment.
+Once every fifty-ish games, [[Cinder Glade]] goldfishes better than [[Shivan Oasis]] because it enters the battlefield untapped at a crucial moment.
 Once every fifty-ish games, [[Sheltered Thicket]] goldfishes better than [[Shivan Oasis]] because we cycle it to draw into something relevant.

 As far as the early game goes, it's pretty much[^3] a wash.
 But keep in mind why we're making this comparison in the first place.
 In the late game, the ability to cycle [[Sheltered Thicket]] is very powerful.
 If they're comparably good in the early game, [[Sheltered Thicket]] is clearly better overall.

 [^3]: The ability to fetch [[Cinder Glade]] instead of [[Stomping Ground]] as an untapped land on turn four might come up once in a while.
 The model does not track life.